 We encourage a free feeding schedule for all our puppies.
 This means that dried puppy Diamond kibble is available to puppy 24/7.
 A photo of the bag we use can be seen on the Helpful Information page.
 Fresh, clean water is also available 24/7.
 Because puppies graze while they eat and do not scarf down their dried food, but literally take one kibble at a time, play with it, perhaps in another room of the house, then eat it enjoyably and then prance back to the food dish for one more kibble and so it goes and goes and goes, all of which take time…. it is not necessarily a fast process.

 We also want a moist food, to be added to your puppy’s diet.
 This should be given 4 times daily at regular intervals for two months.
 Moist food should be given first thing in the morning and last thing at night.
 Dried food can be a bit boring for puppy when they are relocated or if they are active and playing.
 So the moist food is important because it is more tempting to a puppy than dried food.
 You have to feed puppy.
 It is not optional.
 They have to eat and they can be distracted from eating very easily during the relocation time frame.
 Moist food should be added to your daily routine till puppy is at least 3 months of age.
-Because we feed the mom’s Pedigree Adult Chunky Ground Beef and Chicken moist food, the puppies are familiar with this moist food.
-Puppies are also use to the Pedigree Puppy moist food.
+As of Dec.
+2022, we have changed the moist food we feed our babies.
+We are now using ROYAL CANIN, STARTER canned food.
+The puppies love this!
 However, if after the initial two weeks of puppy being in your home, you decide to change the moist food to a different brand, please, do so gradually so as not to upset puppy’s tummy.
 Understand that if food is changed too quickly, diarrhea can result and dehydration can follow.